Why is a Neuropsychological Assessment it helpful:

-- Why is this person experiencing memory or other cognitive difficulties?
+- To answer why is this person experiencing memory or other cognitive difficulties?

 - What is the impact of this person’s diagnosis (e.g. ABI, medical condition, psychiatric illness) on their thinking and memory skills?

-- What are the person’s cognitive strengths and weaknesses relating to memory, concentration, language abilities and decision making?
+- What are the person’s strengths and weaknesses relating to memory, concentration, language abilities and decision making?

-- Potential implications of cognitive difficulties for work or study
+- To describe potential implications of cognitive difficulties for work or study

 - Assessment and advice regarding management of ABI-related behaviours of concern (e.g. aggression, disinhibition, reduced initiation)